New York City Taxi and Limousine Commission: TLC Enforcement Division

+The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes all New York City TLC incidents.

 The TLC is testing new vehicle safety technologies in licensed vehicles as part of a safety pilot, which began in 2015, according to the agency's website.
 Technologies include electronic data recorders, speed governors, and driver-alert systems.
 The pilot looks at how safety technologies affect driving behaviors, collision rates, the experience of drivers and passengers, and the expenses of drivers.

 According to the TLC, the primary mission of the Enforcement Division is:

 Uniform

-TLC Special Patrolmen officers wear a typical NYC law enforcement style uniform:
+TLC Special Patrolmen wear a typical NYC law enforcement-style uniform: